Jamaat Jund al-Qawqaz: History

 The group was founded by a local from Beer Ajam of Circassian descent who goes by the nom de guerre Abu Hatab al-Sharkassy who has expressed support for the Caucasus Emirate.
 In 2014 he declared allegiance to Ajnad al-Kavkaz, thus making Ahrar al-Sharkas part of it and moved some fighters to the Latakia Governorate to be closer to the central core of Ajnad al-Kavkaz.
 After their declaration of allegiance to Ajnad Al-Kavkaz, Ajnad Al-Kavkaz officially recognized itself as active in the Quneitra Governorate.
 The group chose to remain neutral in the conflict between ISIL and other rebel groups.
+During the Russo-Ukrainian War, a part of the group went to Ukraine to fight against Russia alongside Ajnad al-Kavkaz.